polkadot-js/docs/docs/api/FAQ.md

 Likewise, if your chain has been upgraded recently and you are still using the old `system.accountNonce` or `balances.freeBalance` queries in your code (which is now not available in the chain metadata), you need to update it to query the new location.

-## I cannot send transactions, sending yields Address decoding failures
+## I cannot send transactions, sending yields decoding failures

-Depending on the chain, you could get either an `Address` or `Signature` decoding error when sending the transaction returned from the node.
+Depending on the chain, you could get either an `Address` or `Signature` or extensions decoding error when sending the transaction returned from the node.
 This is due to a type mismatch on the `Address` types defined on the node vs what the API uses.
 This is not something the API can detect via the metadata and it is generally configured on a per-chain basis.

 The API always injects the default type definitions as specified by the Substrate master fully-featured node.
 This means that any customizations to chains needs needs to be applied as types, should there be differences in specific user-implementations.